-- Achieve 100% of high risk food inspections in premises rated A, B and C (as defined by the FSA Code of Practice). - To use alternative interventions in 90% of Food Businesses through the use of self auditing questionnaires in premises rated D and E. - To undertake food safety visits to 10% of premises rated D and E chosen if questionnaires are not returned or selected based on additional perceived risk due previous poor history.
+- Achieve 100% of high risk food inspections in premises rated A, B and undertake planned targeted interventions in premises rated C and D (as defined by the FSA Code of Practice). - To use alternative interventions in 90% of Food Businesses through the use of self auditing questionnaires in premises rated E. - To undertake food safety visits to 10% of premises rated E chosen if questionnaires are not returned or selected based on additional perceived risk due previous poor history.